 It’s frustrating!
 You just got a new shiny camera.
 You opened it from the box and took a photo.
-You looked briefly at the LCD and somehow you feel the picture didn’t come up right.
-You zoomed in a bit more and you see that your photos look blurry!
+You looked briefly at the LCD, and somehow you feel the picture didn’t come up looking right.
+You zoomed in a bit more, and you see that your photos look blurry!

 I think we’ve all experienced the same thing.
 What the heck went wrong?

 This article will tell you the 4 possible reasons why your pictures are blurry and how you can fix them.

 Possible Reason #1: Your camera lens might be dirty

 Over time, oil, grease, and dust might accumulate on the front of your lens.
 This can cause your pictures to look blurry when you take a photo.

 The fix for this is straightforward.
 You use an air blower to blow any hard part from your lens.
 Remember: Don’t blow air from your mouth to your lens as this will cause moisture to form on your lens, which will cause mold to grow!

 After that, use a lens cleaning solution and spray it on a microfiber cloth.
 Remember: Don’t spray the solution directly to the lens as this will cause moisture to sip into the lens and cause mold to grow!

 Once you spray the microfiber cloth solution, all you need to do is rub it in a nice and slow circular motion.